NibbleSoftwareAssociation/NibbleLang/docs/cast.md

 An `u8` value use a total of 8 bits.
 For this, an `i8` value can handle numbers from `0` to `255`.
 An `u16` value use a total of 16 bits, handling numbers from `0` to `65535`.

 This explains why you can convert an `u8` to `u16` but not the other way around, in fact if you could transform an `u16` value to an `u8`, the value will lose numbers.

 Nibble forbid this by default:

 ```
-mut a -> u8 := 34
+mut let a: u8 = 34

-b -> u16 := 43
+let b: u16 = 43

 a = b           // Compilation error: Cannot convert implicity an 'u16' value to 'u8' value
 ```